 Firstly it is the first AP Annual Update designed for Senior AP/P2P leaders who want to be kept up to date on any legislation updates affecting the industry as well as keeping up to date with best practices.
 The course programme covered the latest legislation, industry best practices and proposals for changing the latest in technology and industry hot topics.

 Secondly, the event was planned as a live event, but in light of the current restrictions due to COVID19, it was held virtually.

 The Guest speakers included Rebecca Howard from ADR speaking on AP Project Management, and Mary Schaeffer from AP Now on Global Fraud, along with Jamie from the Accounts Payable Association compèring and asking questions throughout.

 We were asked to talk about technology.
 A very broad subject that we fine-tuned to Communications and Automations when remote working.
 We covered video conferencing, emails (and how to spot the fraudulent ones!) gave advice on security measures when working from home and then turned to automation.
-Interestingly only 43% of the audience had AP Automation.
+Interestingly only 43% of the audience had AP Automation Solutions.

 For those with automation, particularly those with NoPO NoPay, the process of moving from the office to remote working should not have been too onerous.
 Once the initial connectivity issues have been covered the processes should continue as normal.
 We were speaking to a customer last week who said they were so pleased that had a Documation automation solution because it had enabled them to continue to raise purchase requests and process electronic invoices as normal even though they are having to work from home.

 Our presentation also highlighted the ‘extras’ that are being offered by solution providers to help manage and control elements of the P2P process, such as;